-The set up time is minimal, making it ideal for sampling, print on demand and small print runs.
-We tend to use this printing method for quantities below 25.
+The set up time is minimal, making it ideal for smaller print runs from our MOQ of 30.
+We tend to use this printing method for quantities below 50.

 We might also suggest DTG for larger print runs if the design has lots of colours, has highly detailed or shaded areas or is to be printed onto a textured fabric or over a pocket or seam.